Adnyamathanha language: Names

 Yura ngarwala is a widely used term for the Adnyamathanha language.
 It translates literally to 'people speak'.
 However, in modern times yura has come to mean 'Adnyamathanha person', rather than 'person' generally, and thus the term translates to 'Adnyamathanha person speak'.

 Guyani is also spelled Kijani, Kuyani, Kwiani.

 Classification

 While R. M. W. Dixon classifies Adnyamathanha and Guyani as a single language, Ethnologue, Glottolog and AIATSIS treats them as separate languages, L10: Adnyamathanha and L9: Kuyani.

 Speakers

 Estimates of the number of people who speak Adnyamathanha are variable, though it is a severely endangered language.
-According to Oates (1973) there were only 30 speakers, around 20 according to Schmidt in 1990, 127 in the 1996 Australian census, and about 140 counted in the 2016 census.
+According to Oates (1973) there were only 30 speakers, around 20 according to Schmidt in 1990, 127 in the 1996 Australian census, 140 in the 2016 census and 262 in 2021.

 Phonology

 Adjnjamathanha and Guyani have the same phonemic inventory.